romj99/big_data_management_01/README.md

-# Big Data Management for Data Science - Lab 01
+# BDM - Lab 01 - Graph Database using Neo4j

 This project is a hands-on exploration of **graph databases** using **Neo4j**.
 It focuses on modeling, loading, evolving, and querying large-scale research article data, inspired by the DBLP dataset.